alexcom/alexcom.github.io/_posts/2017-06-30-consul-template.md

 1. iterate over services
 2. filter out infrastructural components like DBs, queues etc.
 3. define upstream block for each service
-4. enumerate all service instances inside that block
+4. enumerate all service instances inside that block along with their IPs and ports

 Let's see... query and at the same time iteration in this strange language is done with `range`.
 Like this: